Skip to main content

 • 18 breakfasts, 15 lunches and 13 dinners

-• airport transfers if arriving on Day 1 and departing on Day 19
+• Airport transfers if arriving on Day 1 and departing on Day 19

-• expert bilingual guide
+• Expert bilingual guide

-• comfortable and central hotels, primarily Casa Andina Classic hotels
+• Comfortable and central hotels

-• all internal transportation via private vehicle, except for Lima to Huaraz which is on a comfortable tourist class coach for groups up to 9 travellers.
+• All internal transportation via private vehicle, except for Lima to Huaraz which is on a comfortable tourist class coach for groups up to 9 travellers.
 Your guide will accompany you throughout.

-• the use of a gear pack including sleeping bag, fibre filled jacket and thermarest sleeping mat
+• The use of a gear pack including sleeping bag, fibre filled jacket and thermarest sleeping mat

-• group camping equipment
+• Group camping equipment

 • Pack animals or porters on trek to carry personal gear

-• portable altitude chamber carried on trek
+• Portable altitude chamber carried on trek

 • Excess baggage costs